GinoGalotti/resume/_posts/2016-03-26-how-killing-raid-bosses-made-me-better-professional.md

 title: How killing raid bosses made me better colleague
 date: 2016-03-26 22:23
 author: Gino Galotti
+style: fill
-categories: [Personal Lessons, Gaming, Testing]
+tags: [Personal Lessons, Gaming, Testing]
 ---
 OK, some of you won't even know that a raid boss is, and those who know won't probably see any relation; so let's start from the beginning.